 However, if it is true that subjecting decision-making to populous democratic voting takes advantage of the "wisdom of crowds," then federalism (and, by extension, optional legislation) advances this epistemic benefit.
-Federalism provides more opportunities for populous decision-making-in the states.
+Federalism, by and large, provides more opportunities for populous decision-making in the states.
 And because federalism empowers local decision-makers to determine local issues, there might be a greater competence among the voters, which favors the group's success according to the CJT.

 Further, one of the principal benefits of optional legislation is that it provides a way to circumvent the filibuster rule, as discussed below.
-195 In short, even if one generally believes in the function of the filibuster to protect the rights and interests of minority states, there is simply no reason to impose a supermajority requirement from the filibuster for the passage of optional legislation.
+In short, even if one generally believes in the function of the filibuster to protect the rights and interests of minority states, there is simply no reason to impose a supermajority requirement from the filibuster for the passage of optional legislation.
 States are amply protected by the terms and function of optional bills; they do not have to opt in.
 This has an epistemic benefit because the anti-majoritarian filibuster rule in the Senate frustrates the CJT by preventing bills being put up to majority vote.
 Because optional legislation would allow more decisions to be decided pursuant to sufficiently numerous group vote, it marshals the high probability of success of majority-in-group decision-making.
-Additionally, while local decision-makers may be more informed on local issues, they may suffer an expertise gap on more complex, national matters.
-Here too, optional legislation improves the situation.
-By bringing together collections of states, with federal coordination, it can pool resources
+Additionally, while local decision-makers may be more informed on local issues, they may suffer an expertise gap on more complex, national

-^{193.} See Krishnamurthi, supra note 186.
+193. See Krishnamurthi, supra note 186.

-^{194.} Jason Brennan makes this point as well, arguing that it may be sufficient for democracy to use large deliberative bodies of experts, rather than the whole population.
+194. Jason Brennan makes this point as well: that it may be sufficient for democracy to use large deliberative bodies of experts, rather than the whole population.
 Brennan, supra note 158, at 40.

 Now, of course it is rare that substantive decisions are put to popular vote as we have a representative democracy.
 Nevertheless, the decision-making bodies themselves-specifically the legislatures-are numerous, and the CJT can operate on that group's decision-making.

-^{195.} See Bronsther & Krishnamurthi, Optional Legislation, supra note 21, at 349-50.
+195. See Bronsther & Krishnamurthi, Optional Legislation, supra note 21, at 349-50.

-to attract and deploy greater expertise.
+matters.
+Here too, optional legislation improves the situation.
+By bringing together collections of states, with federal coordination, it can pool resources to attract and deploy greater expertise.
 This in turn improves the competence of individual decision-makers upon which the CJT relies.